The Labour Party’s Growth and Skills Levy plans to give businesses more flexibility in how they spend funds to train and upskill their workforce.

 What we know about the Growth and Skills Levy

 The goal to reform the Apprenticeship Levy into the new Growth and Skills Levy sits at the heart of Labour’s mission to boost skills in the UK.
-As a key manifesto commitment, Labour plans to provide flexible access to adult training in the hope that it will open up opportunities for growth across the workforce.
+As a key manifesto commitment, Labour plans to broaden flexible access to adult training in the hope that it will open up opportunities for growth across the workforce.

 To support this change, employers will be asked to fund more of their Level 7 apprenticeships outside of the Levy.
+From January 2026, new Level 7 apprentices will only be eligible for levy funding if they are aged 16-21.

 What is Skills England?